-This exhibition showcases the work recent participants have made at the 2019 Women's Art Institute—a summer art course at St. Catherine University for contemporary women artists of all ages and disciplines.
-As a community that shares, reflects and creates, this culmination of four weeks of intensive studio work and study reveals the concerns of women artists today.
+This exhibition showcases the work recent participants have made at the 2021 Women's Art Institute—a summer art course at St. Catherine University for contemporary women and non-binary artists of all ages and backgrounds.
+As a community that shares, reflects and creates, this culmination of four weeks of intensive studio work and study reveals the concerns of women and non-binary artists today.

 About the Women's Art Institute

-The Women’s Art Institute at St. Catherine University annually offers the fully accredited Summer Studio Intensive, a rigorous four-week program for advanced women artists and art students focusing on issues that arise through the combination of open studio work, inspiring conversation, and critique with guest artists, curators and art historians.
-Begun at the Minneapolis College of Art and Design in 1999, the Institute moved to St. Catherine University in fall 2012.
+The Women’s Art Institute at St. Catherine University annually offers the fully accredited Summer Studio Intensive, a rigorous four-week program for advanced women and non-binary artists and art students focusing on issues that arise through the combination of open studio work, inspiring conversation, and critique with guest artists, curators, and art historians.
+The Institute began at the Minneapolis College of Art and Design in 1999 and moved to St. Catherine University in fall 2012.

-Participants gain insights into the work of contemporary women artists; achieve philosophical, aesthetic, and historical knowledge that will help them define their goals as women artists; are given opportunities for intensive studio work and individual tutoring; and develop a body of work based on exploration of selected questions brought by the women and discussed during the Summer Studio Intensive.
+Participants gain insights into the work of contemporary women artists; achieve philosophical, aesthetic, and historical knowledge that will help them define their goals as artists; are given opportunities for intensive studio work and individual tutoring, and develop a body of work based on the exploration of selected questions brought by the participants and discussed during the Summer Studio Intensive.

 The Women’s Art Institute is sponsored by the Department of Art and Art History at St. Catherine University and co-sponsored by the Minneapolis College of Art and Design.